yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

-2.  **Show data for values categorized as Missing** will include the percentage of students in the total sample or in a reporting group for whom membership in a particular response category is unknown because no response was given by the students, their teacher, or their school.
+2.  **Show data for values categorized as Missing** will include the percentage of students in the total sample or in a reporting group for whom membership in a particular response category is unknown
+### Format Options {#f.-format-options .unnumbered}    their school.
 The percentage of "missing" will be shown in the    right-most table column.
-Missing data are available only for queries that involve percentages as the statistic type.
+Missing data are available only for queries
+    that involve percentages as the statistic type.
 Unless you check this option, the default is for missing responses not to be included in the percentage distribution shown.